 Concept submissions consist of a title and a brief (300 words or less) description of your research concept (in one paragraph – do not include paragraph returns in your submission).
 Your description should articulate why this concept is relevant to CARB’s policies and/or programs.
 It should include a clearly stated research objective, brief description of methods that could or would be employed, and what the final product or deliverable of the research would be.
 Information on time and funding needed to conduct the research is helpful but not required.

 Only concepts that clearly demonstrate policy relevance to CARB will be considered.
 CARB’s current research priorities are described in the Triennial Research Plan for Fiscal Years 2018-2021.

 Please review the research initiatives in the list below to identify the one(s) that your research concept addresses.
-More information on each research initiative is available in the Triennial Research Plan.

 |Health and Environmental Justice (EJ) Research Initiatives|

 |State Implementation Plans - Long range ozone transport |

 |State Implementation Plans - Sources of PM2.5 in the San Joaquin Valley|

 |Light Duty Vehicles - Fleet deterioration and high-emitter tracking|

 |Light Duty Vehicles - Real-world & lab emission discrepancies|